Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets.md

 In fact, if you will kindly ask, you can have a read-only access so that you can make your own reports too!

 The database is MongoDB (I'm still doubting this choice of DB but here we are), so we will use MongoDB Shell.
-For visuals, I'm using R-in-Markdown, but you could take anything, or not have visuals at all (but they really help).

 ### 1. Setup